Software Development Life Cycle (SDLC)

-If there are any defects in the software, or it is not working as per expectations, then testing team gives information to the development team in detail about the issue.
-If it is a valid defect or worth to sort out, it will be fixed and development team replaces it with the new one and it also needs to be verified.
+If there are any defects in the software or it is not working as per expectations, then the testing team gives information to the development team in detail about the issue.
+If it is a valid defect or worth to sort out, it will be fixed, and the development team replaces it with the new one, and it also needs to be verified.

 5. Deployment/ Deliver Phase

-When software testing is completed with satisfying result and there are no remaining issues in the working of software, it is delivered to the customer for their use.
+When software testing is completed with a satisfying result, and there are no remaining issues in the working of the software, it is delivered to the customer for their use.

-After the solution of all type of bugs and changes, software finally deployed to the end user.
+After the solution of all types of bugs and changes, the software finally deployed to the end-user.

 "So, all these are six phases of software development life cycle (SDLC) under which the process of development of software takes place.
 All are compulsory phases without any one of the development cannot be possible because development continues for the lifetime of software with maintenance phase".

 The software development models are those several process or approaches which are being selected for the development of project based on the project's objectives.
 To accomplish various purposes, we have many development life cycle models.
 And these models identify the multiple phases of the process.
 Picking up the correct model for developing the software application is very important because it will explain the what, where, and when of our planned testing.

 Here, are various software development models or methodologies: